-Apart from her appointment in the Faculty of Information & Media Studies, Sharon Sliwinski is a core member of the Centre for the Study of Theory and Criticism and an affiliate in the Centre for Transitional Justice and Post-Conflict Resolution.
-Sliwinski's research focuses on the intersections of visual culture and political theory, and the visual politics of human rights in particular.
+Sharon Sliwinski is Associate Professor in the Faculty of Information and Media Studies, a core member of the Centre for the Study of Theory and Criticism, and an affiliate in the Centre for Transitional Justice and Post-Conflict Resolution.
+Her research focuses on the intersections of visual culture and political theory, and the visual politics of human rights in particular.
 She has contributed widely to photography studies, where her work often takes a psychosocial approach.
-Her most recent research explores the political significance of dream-life.
+Her most recent research explores the social and political significance of dream-life.

 > Dreaming in Dark Times: Six Exercises in Political Thought (University of Minnesota Press, 2017)